By what standards should we measure “the best mountains in the world”?

 It’s not just size that matters here.
 It’s the dynamic landscapes.
 It’s the flora and fauna found in the area.
 Chances are good that, if a mountain has been protected by National Park or UNESCO World Heritage Site status, it’s probably worthy of your bucket list consideration.

-We’ve been fortunate to see some pretty extraordinary mountains in our travels.
-From the Great Smoky Mountains in the southeast to the remote landscapes of Alaska and Hawaii, the United States has been blessed with more then her fair share and picturesque peaks.
+We’ve been fortunate to see some extraordinary mountains in our travels.
+From the Blue Ridge Mountains in the southeast to the remote landscapes of Alaska and Hawaii, the United States has been blessed with more then her fair share and picturesque peaks.

 But every continent boasts its own impressive pinnacles worthy of appreciation (including the Seven Summits and the Seven Volcanic Summits).
 From the Appalachians, Andes, and Rocky Mountains to the Alps, Pyrenees, and mighty Himalayas, the planet offers countless ranges to explore.